Michael Collins (Irish leader): Northern Ireland

 Since June 1920, communal conflict had been raging in north-east Ulster between the Protestant unionist majority there, who wanted to remain part of the UK, and the Catholic Irish nationalist minority, who backed Irish independence.
 Belfast saw "savage and unprecedented" sectarian violence.
 Protestant loyalists attacked the Catholic community in retaliation for IRA actions.
 More than 500 people were killed, more than 8,000 workers were driven out of their jobs, and more than 10,000 became refugees – mostly from the Catholic minority (see The Troubles in Ulster (1920–1922)).
 After the death of Collins, his concern for the plight of northern Catholics was made clear by the Belfast IRA commander Seamus Woods "Of all the Dublin government ministers, Collins had been most deeply concerned about the fate of northern Catholics."
 In May 1921, Ireland was partitioned under British law, creating Northern Ireland, and unionists formed a Northern government.
 In early 1922, there were clashes along the new border between the IRA on the Southern side and Ulster Special Constabulary (USC) on the Northern side, as well as a resurgence of sectarian violence in Belfast.

 Collins strongly opposed partition, but he was ambiguous about his policy for undoing it.
-On one hand, he told the Dáil during the Treaty debates: "We have stated we would not coerce the North-East … Surely we recognise that the North-East corner does exist … The Treaty has made an effort to deal with it … on lines that will lead very rapidly to goodwill, and the entry of the North-East under the Irish Parliament".
+On one hand, he told the Dáil during the Treaty debates: "We have stated we would not coerce the North-East ...
+Surely we recognise that the North-East corner does exist ...
+The Treaty has made an effort to deal with it ... on lines that will lead very rapidly to goodwill, and the entry of the North-East under the Irish Parliament".
 The pro-Treaty side argued that the proposed Irish Boundary Commission would give large swathes of Northern Ireland to the Free State, leaving the remaining territory too small to be economically viable.

-However, in private Collins told the northern divisions of the IRA, early in 1922 that, "although the Treaty might have seemed an outward expression of partition, the [Irish] Government plans to make it impossible … Partition would never be recognised, even if it meant smashing the Treaty".
+However, in private Collins told the northern divisions of the IRA, early in 1922 that, "although the Treaty might have seemed an outward expression of partition, the [Irish] Government plans to make it impossible ...
+Partition would never be recognised, even if it meant smashing the Treaty".
 In January 1922, six months after the ceasefire (truce), Collins helped to form an 'Ulster Council' within the IRA, which included the commanders of its five northern divisions, to co-ordinate IRA activity in the North.
-Collins' Provisional Government also funded Northern county councils and paid the salaries of teachers in Northern Ireland who recognised the Free State.
+Collins's Provisional Government also funded Northern county councils and paid the salaries of teachers in Northern Ireland who recognised the Free State.